dipta007/codeforce-code-downloader_gym_regular/README.md

 5. Go for a coffee or workout
 6. Coming home you will see all your accepted codes in a arranged way :)
 ```
+## Features:

+* Download all your accepted codes from codeforces including gym and coach mode
+* If the download interrupted for any cause, next time the download will be resumed.
+* All solutions will be arranged in a structured way

 ## Built With

 * [Python](http://www.dropwizard.io/1.0.2/docs/) - The main platform